 \section{Conclusion}

 In this paper we have introduced the dispersionless version of the constrained Toda hierarchy.
 It was formulated in two equivalent ways: a) by means of the Lax formalism and b) by means of the Hirota-like equation for the $F$-function (the dispersionless limit of logarithm of the tau-function).
 The geometric meaning of the dispersionless constrained Toda hierarchy was clarified.
-We have shown that solutions to the hierarchy describe conformal maps of domains symmetric under reflection with respect to the real axis to the reference domain (the unit disk).
+We have shown that conformal maps of domains symmetric under reflection with respect to the real axis to the reference domain (the unit disk) give solutions to the hierarchy.

 We have also studied finite-dimensional reductions of the dispersionless constrained Toda hierarchy.
 It was shown that the consistency condition for one-variable reduction is a differential equation of the L\"owner type which we call the symmetric radial L\"owner equation.
 The geometric meaning of the latter was clarified.
 We have shown that solutions to this equation are conformal maps of the exterior of the unit circle with two symmetric curved slits to the exterior of the unit circle.